 Author and Multimedia Artist

 Edie’s prize-winning memoir Light in Blue Shadows has offered solace and hope to bereaved families and individuals.
 In a series of finely rendered vignettes, she describes her emotional and spiritual odyssey following the unexpected death of her 20- year-old son Jonathan.
-Learn how she emerged from grief into gratitude in her beautiful book available on Amazon.com and bookstores around the world.
+Learn how she emerged from grief into gratitude in her beautiful book available on Amazon.com and bookstores around the world, and in the video below, Finding Home.

 In honor of her 80th birthday and the 10th anniversary of the publication of Light in Blue Shadows, Edie is launching a new multimedia blog Transforming Grief: Intimate Conversations with Poetry, Music and Art.
 Subscribe here and receive her complimentary blog and discover tools for grief recovery.